carordo/car/README.md

 ## Carlos Ordonez

 You can use the [editor on GitHub](https://github.com/carordo/carlosaordonez.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Overbooking Optimization

+Most airlines use overbooking method to make sure that all seats are full in any flight.
+Particularly the ones witht the most frequency.
+No long ago a passanger was dragged out of a plane by a security officer.
+[United Airlines Passsenger Is Dragged from an Overbooked Flight](https://www.nytimes.com/2017/04/10/business/united-flight-passenger-dragged.html)

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
+In the process of analyzing data and looking for Artificial Intelligence outcome to maximize the the Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown
 Syntax highlighted code block